lamerecarter/lamerecarter/README.md

 # <a href="https://www.linkedin.com/in/lamere-carter/">Lamere Carter</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm passionate about cybersecurity and IT — combining hands on troubleshooting experience with a growing focus on threat detection, SOC analysis and system security.
+From configuring networks and supporting end users to analyzing vulnerabilities and running incident response labs, I love exploring the real world side of technology and defense.

+🔐 Please check out my projects to see how I apply practical IT knowledge and cybersecurity principles to strengthen systems and enhance operational security.

 ## ⚠️ Vulnerability Management Projects